Running tests

 file at the root.

-setUpFilesAfterEnv
+The setUpFilesAfterEnv

 specifies a list of paths to modules that run some code to configure or set up the testing framework before each test file in the suite is executed.

-To execute the tests, the command is:
+To execute the tests, use the following script in your codemagic.yaml

 npm test

-yarn test
+# or: yarn test

 In React Native, 3rd party modules are oftentimes published as untranspiled.
 Since all files inside node_modules